Star Trek: Nemesis: Plot

-Medical officer Doctor Beverly Crusher discovers that Shinzon is dying rapidly because of the process used to clone him, and the only possible treatment is a transfusion of Picard's blood.
+Medical officer Doctor Beverly Crusher discovers that Shinzon is dying because of the process used to clone him, and the only possible treatment is a transfusion of Picard's blood.
 Shinzon kidnaps Picard and B-4, having planted the android on Kolarus as a lure.
-Data reveals he swapped places with B-4 and rescued Picard.
+However, Data reveals he swapped places with B-4 and rescues Picard.
 They determine Shinzon plans to use Scimitar to invade the Federation, using its thalaron radiation generator to eradicate all life on Earth.

 Enterprise races back to Federation space but is ambushed by Scimitar in the Bassen Rift, a region that prevents subspace communication.
 Despite the aid of two Romulan Warbirds, Enterprise is heavily damaged.
 Picard rams his ship into Scimitar, crippling both vessels.
 Shinzon activates the Thalaron weapon in an act of mutually assured destruction.
 Picard boards Scimitar alone to face Shinzon, and kills him by impaling him on a metal strut.
 With Enterprises transporters down, Data leaps the distance between the two ships equipped with an emergency transporter, transports Picard off the ship, and sacrifices himself to destroy the thalaron generator and Scimitar with it.
 The crew mourns Data, and the surviving Romulan commander, Donatra, offers them her gratitude for saving the Empire.

 Back on Earth, Picard bids farewell to Riker, who is leaving with Troi to command the USS Titan.
-Picard meets with B-4 and discovers that, before he boarded the Scimitar, Data downloaded his memories into B-4, allowing him to live on.
-As B-4 starts singing "Blue Skies," Picard leaves B-4's quarters and smiles.
+Picard meets with B-4 and explains that before he boarded the Scimitar, Data downloaded his memories into B-4, allowing him to live on.